- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 Siam and Chit Lom

-There are plenty to do around the two station, and you can easily walk around with many skywalks connecting it to malls.
+There is plenty to do around the two stations, and you can easily walk around with many skywalks connecting it to malls.
 Here are some of the best places to shop or see in the area:

 Catered towards the younger crowd, Siam Center is where you find local and boutique brands.
 Although there really isn’t as much to see as I expected, the design of the mall is interesting on its own.
 With semi-outdoor structure and vines hanging down, the higher floors that link to the BTS is futuristic and cool.
 It even reminds me a bit of Japan!

-One of the poshest shopping mall in Bangkok, Siam Paragon is worth a stroll even if you are not planning to buy anything.
-In fact, its ground floor is full of amazing restaurants featuring cuisine from all over the world and for all budget, too.
+One of the poshest shopping malls in Bangkok, Siam Paragon is worth a stroll even if you are not planning to buy anything.
+In fact, its ground floor is full of amazing restaurants featuring cuisine from all over the world and for all budgets, too.
 My friend and I ended up there in the afternoon and had a lovely afternoon tea!

 Wat Pathum Wanaram